-Completion of construction on Waikoloa Homesites Venture's golf course (TMK: 6-9-08:por.
+Completion of construction on the golf course, previously referred to as Waikoloa Homesties Venture, (TMK: 6-9-08:por.
 2), which commenced on January 26, 1995, remains deferred pending a change in market conditions, which will not support a project of this nature at this time.
-Elleair Hawaii, Inc. is the successor by merger to Waikoloa Homesites Venture.
+JPL Hawaii, LLC., is the successor owner of the property.